LONG-TERM TRAVEL AS A FILIPINO

 HOW I PLANNED MY LONG-TERM TRAVEL DREAMS

 It has been a year now since I left the Philippines to travel around the world.
-I left my sheltered life and high paying job back home to fulfill my life goal of traveling to as many countries as I can before I die.
+I left my sheltered life and high paying job back home to fulfill my life goal of traveling to as many countries as possible.
 Long-term travel as a Filipino is not easy.
 It is not ingrained in our culture, and aside from that, we need a visa to visit most countries, making it challenging to visit countries outside Southeast Asia.
-Hard as it may seem, I am willing to break boundaries to attain my travel dreams.
+Challenging as it may seem, I am willing to break boundaries to attain my dreams.

 If you had asked me years ago if I would have had the guts to do this, I would have said no. So what changed?
 Let me narrate my story.

 It all started when I was still working at my first call center job.
 Some of my officemates travel a lot and they always used their vacation leaves to travel around Asia.
 I admired them so much, and I secretly dreamed of being like them someday.
 The opportunity to travel came when I saw a discounted fare to Cambodia and Thailand last 2013.
 No one wanted to join me then, but I didn’t care.
 I booked it and traveled solo for the first time.
 And from then on I got addicted!
 I then started traveling to other Asian countries where I don’t need a visa.

 My passport credential got stronger after receiving my first Schengen Visa when I enrolled for a Spanish summer course in Toledo, Spain.
 And because of this experience, I was hired as a Spanish speaking Accounts Receivable Collector and subsequently sent to Poland for a month to train.
 Other visa applications became easier after receiving these Schengen visas, and from 2013 to 2016, I traveled to 17 countries in Asia and Europe.